saltandinkjournal/saltandinkjournal.github.io/index.md

 ---
 layout: home
 title: Salt and Ink Journal
-*An intentional kitchen with salt, spice, and the stories we carry.*

 ---
 *An intentional kitchen with salt, spice, and the stories we carry.*